If you are a tenant living in social housing in Hackney, you might also want to visit:

 The information in this booklet should also be read alongside your tenancy agreement, which is the legal document that covers the terms and conditions of your tenancy.
 Keep this booklet somewhere safe as it will come in handy.
 If you have any questions, get in touch with us.

-Your new council home - what you can expect when you move in (and what you must do when you live here)
+Your new council home – what you can expect when you move in

 It’s your home and you will want to make it comfortable, decorate and furnish it as your own.
 To help you do this we want to ensure you have a good start to your tenancy.